- The High Atlas mountain range

 - Meals: Breakfast

-Free time this morning followed by a transfer to the airport for your homeward flight.
+Free time this morning followed by a transfer to the airport for your homeward flight (journey time approx. 30 mins).
 Most flights depart in the afternoon so there’s time to explore the city and pick up a few last minute souvenirs.
 Guides are available for those who wish to be guided but we recommend seeing the city at your own pace, taking time to wander through the beguiling labyrinth of tiny alleys and passageways in the ancient medina.

 You might like to visit the ancient Badi and Bahia Palaces, the museum of Marrakech, or a short taxi ride will take you to the Majorelle Botanical Garden, owned by Yves Saint Laurent.
 There are also the famous souks (markets) of Marrakech – ideal for devotees of ethnic fashion and decoration, but worth a look for the sights, sounds and smells of this most exotic of markets.
 But the real Marrakech experience is more about soaking up its unique atmosphere.